davefx/dfx-random-user-id/readme.txt

 Probably, you’ll want to add these lines to your code before activating the plugin, so your new random main admin user ID is inside your desired range.

 == Changelog ==

+= 20231215 =

+* No actual changes.
+Just bumping to confirm it's still active

 = 20201115 =